Happening Now

 The City of Asheville is committed to a collaborative and well-reasoned approach to identifying a suitable site for Duke Energy’s rebuild of the downtown electrical substation, currently located on Duke Energy property behind the Harrah’s Cherokee Center in downtown Asheville.
-The rebuild of the substation is critical to the power reliability of the area.
-Recently, City staff engaged in an internal planning process to analyze the concepts proposed to date and develop additional feasible concepts for the downtown substation that meet the needs of the Community, the City, and Duke Energy.
+The rebuild of the substation is critical to the area’s power reliability.
+The City of Asheville worked with Duke Energy during a temporary pause to identify a suitable location for the Rankin Avenue substation.

 • Provide reliable electricity by rebuilding the aging substation.